mrismanaziz/Reforestation/README.md

-## Why can’t you hear a pterodactyl go to the bathroom?
-The p is silent.
+## Conjunctivitis.com – now that’s a site for sore eyes.